apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 =======================

 .. versionadded:: 1.4.0
-   Since 1.4.0, kyuubi community maintains a forked hive jdbc driver module and provides both shaded and non-shaded packages.
+   Kyuubi community maintains a forked Hive JDBC driver module and provides both shaded and non-shaded packages.

-This packages aims to support some missing functionalities of the original hive jdbc.
+This packages aims to support some missing functionalities of the original Hive JDBC driver.
-For kyuubi engines that support multiple catalogs, it provides meta APIs for better support.
+For Kyuubi engines that support multiple catalogs, it provides meta APIs for better support.
-The behaviors of the original hive jdbc have remained.
+The behaviors of the original Hive JDBC have remained.

-To access a Hive data warehouse or new lakehouse formats, such as Apache Iceberg/Hudi, delta lake using the kyuubi jdbc driver for Apache kyuubi, you need to configure the following:
+To access a Hive data warehouse or new LakeHouse formats, such as Apache Iceberg/Hudi, Delta Lake using the Kyuubi JDBC driver for Apache Kyuubi, you need to configure the following:

 - The list of driver library files - :ref:`referencing-libraries`.
 - The Driver or DataSource class - :ref:`registering_class`.